 Don’t Share Pipetters

 This one is obvious.
 Obtain a fresh set of pipetters restricted for your own use, preferably ones in which all parts are autoclavable.
-I use these ones from Sartorius.
+I use ones from Sartorius.
 I just wrap in tinfoil and throw them into a 15-min cycle.
 If you contaminate the inner barrel with phage, it’s pretty difficult to clean unless you take the whole thing apart.
-Further, you would need to calibrate it again afterwards.
+Further, you would need to calibrate it again afterward.